Medically Reviewed

 As noted earlier, cocaine use in people with bipolar disorder can worsen the course of the mental illness.
 Likewise, abusing drugs or alcohol to self-medicate for other mental illnesses, like anxiety, depression, post-traumatic stress disorder, personality disorders, and more, can also have negative outcomes.
 The use of marijuana among people with depression, for example, was associated with worse treatment outcomes for depression treatment.9

-Treating depression and substance abuse at the same time can have positive outcomes for both disorders.
+Treating depression and a substance use disorder at the same time can have positive outcomes for both conditions.
 Among people who suffer from anxiety and substance abuse issues, it is common to see that anxiety not only negatively impacts the person’s substance use, but that the substance abuse can worsen anxiety.
 10

 Furthermore, in people with schizophrenia, the use of alcohol leads to worse outcomes than for those people who do not use alcohol.11 It is becoming increasingly recognized that, for optimal recovery outcomes, treatment of co-occurring conditions should simultaneously address both issues.